On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity

 \subsection{Hermitian Automorphic forms}

-Let $K = \Q(\sqrt{-D_K})$ be an imaginary quadratic extension of $\Q$ with discriminant $D_K$.
+Let $K = \Q(\sqrt{-D_K})$ be an imaginary quadratic extension of $\Q$ with discriminant $D_K$ such that the conditions related to $K$ in Theorem 6.1 in \cite{brown2020congruence} are satisfied (see Lemma \ref{Existance of congruence} for further discussion on the technical conditions).
 Let $\chi_K$ denote the quadratic character associated with the imaginary quadratic extension $K/\Q$.
 Let $\mathbf{G}_m$ be the multiplicative group scheme.
 Associated to $K$, there is the unitary similitude group scheme over $\Z$:

 where $J_n = $ and $1_n$ is the $n \times n$ identity matrix.
 Here $\mu_n: \text{Res}_{\mO_{K}/\Z} \GL_{2n/\mO_K} \to \mathbf{G}_{m/\Z}$ is a morphism of $\Z$-group schemes and is the similitude factor.
 We define $U(n,n)$ by the following exact sequence: